Alan J. Knauf, Partner

 Mr. Knauf has been counsel on over 200 reported decisions.
 Some of the notable precedents he helped establish include:

 Lighthouse Pointe Property Associates LLC v.
-New York State Department of Environmental Conservation, 14 N.Y.3d 161, 897 N.Y.S.2d 693 (2010), where the Court of Appeals overruled DEC's interpretation of the definition of "brownfield site," allowing contaminated sites to enter the Brownfield Cleanup Program, and opening up the program to voluntary remediation of sites across the state.
+New York State Department of Environmental Conservation, 14 N.Y.3d 161, 897 N.Y.S.2d 693 (2010), where the Court of Appeals overruled NYSDEC's interpretation of the definition of "brownfield site," allowing contaminated sites to enter the Brownfield Cleanup Program, and opening up the program to voluntary remediation of sites across the state.

 Concerned Area Residents of the Environment v.
 Southview Farm, 34 F.3d 114 (2d Cir.
 1994), cert den'd 514 U.S. 1082, 115 S.Ct.
 1793 (1995), establishing that concentrated animal feeding operations required permits for manure discharges under the Clean Water Act, resulting in widespread implementation of comprehensive nutrient management plans at farms across America, and reduced water pollution.

 Snyder v.
 Newcomb, 194 A.D.2d 53, 603 N.Y.S.2d 1010 (4th Dep't 1993), which established a private right of action to bring a direct action against the insurer of a petroleum discharger under the New York Oil Spill Act.

-Mr. Knauf is a former Chair of the Environmental Law Section of the New York State Bar Association, Co-Chair of the Committee on Land Use and Environment of the Real Property Law Section of the New York State Bar Association, and a member of the Section on Environment, Energy and Resources of the American Bar Association.
+Mr. Knauf is a former Chair of the Environmental Law Section of the New York State Bar Association, is currently Co-Chair of the Committee on Land Use and Environment of the Real Property Law Section of the New York State Bar Association, and is a member of the Section on Environment, Energy and Resources of the American Bar Association.
 He was founding Chairperson of the Environmental Law Committee of the Monroe County Bar Association.
 He has also served as Chairman of the Real Estate Council of the Monroe County Bar Association, and Chairman of the Center for Environmental Information, Inc. Mr. Knauf has taught Environmental Law at the Rochester Institute of Technology and the University of Rochester, and is a frequent lecturer at continuing education programs.

 Mr. Knauf received a B.S.C.E. in Environmental Engineering from M.I.T. and a J.D. from the University of Michigan, where he was the President of the Law School Student Senate.
 He is admitted to the bars of New York, Florida, the U.S. Supreme Court, and various other federal courts.